 Babies born pre-term are at an increased risk of developing cerebral palsy, a group of lifelong conditions affecting movement caused by a problem with the brain that occurs before, during, or shortly after birth.
 Magnesium sulphate, a known neuroprotector, can reduce the likelihood of a child developing cerebral palsy if it is administered to the mother during pre-term labour.

 The PReCePT project was developed by the West of England Academic Health Science Network in collaboration with University Hospitals Bristol NHS Foundation Trust.
-Funded by NHS England, the programme has subsequently been selected for adoption and spread across England via the national AHSN Network.
+Funded by NHS England, the programme was subsequently selected for adoption and spread across England during 2018-20 via the national AHSN Network.

-The 15 AHSNs, together with the Maternal and Neonatal Health Safety Collaborative (MNHSC) and the national Patient Safety Collaboratives (PSCs), are working to achieve minimum 85% uptake of magnesium sulphate for eligible mothers in all maternity units in England by March 2020.
-With between 4,000 to 5,000 babies born before 30 weeks’ gestation in England per year, the PReCePT programme has the potential to achieve healthier and happier years of life for families across the country.
+By March 2020, the 15 AHSNs, together with the Maternal and Neonatal Health Safety Collaborative (now the Maternal and Neonatal Safety Improvement Programme) and the national Patient Safety Collaboratives (PSCs), had consistently achieved over 80% uptake of magnesium sulphate among eligible mothers in all maternity units in England.
+In 2018/19, an additional 510 eligible mothers in early labour across England were given the drug followed by an additional 852 mothers during 2019/20 - significantly surpassing national targets.
+With between 4,000 to 5,000 babies born before 30 weeks’ gestation in England per year, the PReCePT programme has gained healthier and happier years of life for families across the country.

 Find out more about the national spread of PReCePT on the AHSN Network website.

 PReCePT in the South West

 From November 2018 to May 2019, the South West Academic Health Science Network (SW AHSN) supported the administration of magnesium sulphate to eligible mothers in NHS trusts across the South West of England.